avi-testhub/BideshiNepaliBot/README.md

-# BideshiNepaliBot: Cloud-Local Hybrid AI
+# BideshiNepaliBot: Hybrid Cloud-Local Intelligence for Discord

 This repository documents the development of a Discord bot designed for both specialized operational tasks like market auditing and geographical resolution and standard general-purpose chatting.